 It’s Pajama Girl!

-I’m a two-time Emmy award-winning documentarian who produces, writes, directs, and edits nonfiction stories of all shapes and sizes.
+Hello, I’m a two-time Emmy award-winning documentarian who produces, writes, directs, and edits nonfiction stories of all shapes and sizes.
 I love collaborating with inspiring intellectuals, awesome activists, and lateral-thinking go-getters, hopefully breaking a few creative boundaries along the way!